holochain/hc-spin/README.md

   -V, --version              output the version number --app-id <string>          Install the app with a specific app id.
 By default the app id is derived from the name of the .webhapp/.happ
-                             file that you pass but this option allows you to set it explicitly --bootstrap-url <url>      Url of the bootstrap server to use.
-By default, hc spin spins up a local development bootstrap server for you but this argument allows you to specify a custom one.
+                             file that you pass but this option allows you to set it explicitly but this argument allows you to specify a custom one.
   --holochain-path <path>    Set the path to the holochain binary [default: holochain].
   -n, --num-agents <number>  How many agents to spawn the app for.
-  --network-seed <string>    Install the app with a specific network seed.
   --ui-path <path>           Path to the folder containing the index.html of the webhapp's UI.
   --ui-port <number>         Port pointing to a localhost dev server that serves your UI assets.
-  --signaling-url <url>      Url of the signaling server to use.
-By default, hc spin spins up a local development signaling server for you
                              but this argument allows you to specify a custom one.
   -h, --help                 display help for command
 ```